The Weeknd will take fans on a journey through his career Sunday during the Super Bowl halftime show at Raymond James Stadium in Tampa, Florida.

-These are conceits that he’s parlayed over various genres — grungy R&B, bright and chiseled pop, industrial pop, and others — earning more fans and growing his global reach with each new album.
+The Grammy-award winning artist has evolved a lot over the years, but he’s always crooned about heartbreak, breaking hearts, and what it's like to live with no heart at all.
+He's conveyed these conceits through various genres — grungy R&B, bright and chiseled pop, industrial pop, and others — earning more fans and growing his global reach with each new album.

 But The Weeknd, also known as Abel Tesfaye, isn’t singularly insistent on matters of love outside his verses.
 The mysterious and irresistible songwriter has spent the past few years expanding his philanthropic pursuits and using his clout to back political issues.

-Oftentimes, the 28-year-old artist’s actions speak just as loud as his words.
+The 30-year-old artist’s actions often speak just as loud as his words.

 Tesfaye’s plainly worded statement unambiguously announced his allegiance to the cause at a time when celebrities were facing consequences for backing the movement.
 His donation then put his words to work.